omorante/shinyepico/README.md

 # Installation and use

-We have started the process to upload our package to the Bioconductor repository.
+Our package is now uploaded to the devel version of [Bioconductor](https://bioconductor.org/packages/devel/bioc/html/shinyepico.html) and it will be included in the next release.
 Meanwhile, to install shinyÉPICo, you have to use the GitHub repository.
 It is easy to install it directly in R using the install\_github function from the remotes package.

 ``` r
 install.packages("remotes")